 - In place of the second and third short reading response essays, graduate students will write two longer (about 2500 words) critical response papers.
-Each of these papers will engage with an additional set of 7 10 academic readings.
-These readings will be set by the instructor, based on a conversation with graduate students about their research interests.
-Due dates for these papers will be set by mutual consultation. - 2.
-Final course papers will be longer for graduate students approximately 6000 7000 words. - 3.
+Each of these papers will engage with an additional set of 7 - 10 academic readings.
+These readings will be set by the instructor, based on a conversation with each graduate student about their research interests.
+The first paper will be due on February 27; the second on March 26. - 2.
+Final course papers will be longer approximately 6000 7000 words. - 3.
 All writing by graduate students will be evaluated in accordance with standards of quality appropriate to the stage of education of each student (ie, MA or PhD candidate).